LukasScharf/PLUS_softwaredev_2023_Practice/README.md

-# PLUS_softwaredev_2023_Lu
+# PLUS_softwaredev_2023_Practice
-Repository for the course software developement
+Repository for the course "Software developement" at Z_GIS